 I have a friend who consistently turns down my invitation to participate in my workshops because she says the earth could not support us if the entire population of the planet was as prosperous as we are in the US.
 In terms of her stance on prosperity – making do with less and the earth’s ability to support us moving forward at this rate – I am in 100% agreement.
 Not only do I agree, but I consider part of my work to demonstrate that prosperity doesn’t mean just consuming more things.
 Prosperity is a state of mind.
 At the end of my workshops, when people share what their future looks like, they share things like family, fulfillment, finding their power, and joy – not how excited they are to get more stuff.

 I wonder what our world might be like if every manufacturing corporation was responsible for the impact of their products from conception to their final resting places – be it in our air, on our streets, in our garbage dumps, or in our oceans.
+For instance, a product is defective and causes catastrophic injury or death to consumers, call (305) 358-3109 to reach the certified lawyers from James Hannon, Esq..
 If companies had to consider not only the cost to produce, market and sell their products, but also the cost of disposal – say in the form of an imposed levy – how would they change their packaging and manufacturing process?
 Money can be a strong motivator for change and responsibility.
 I can imagine potato chip factories ensuring that their bags are decomposable like the short lived (and apparently ineffective) Sun Chips bag, and the size of packaging would shrink considerably.
 Since Styrofoam (or plastic foam) never decomposes and is difficult to recycle, a higher levy would be placed, making it less economically feasible to manufacture.
 Perhaps also, caps would be redesigned to stay attached to bottles, and tiny plastic trinkets in goody bags from birthday parties would fall out of favor.

 I’m guessing that any number of lobbyist groups would strongly object to these types of “unfair” taxes, making their passage difficult.
 However, I recently watched a haunting video clip about what is happening on an island in the middle of the Pacific Ocean – 2000 miles from any other shoreline and uninhabited by humans.
 The thousands of birds on the island are swallowing plastic objects, thinking they are food.
 This detritus becomes permanently lodged in their intestines, eventually killing them.